metal/metal-training/docs/metal.js/metal.md

 You can check the code [here](https://github.com/metal/metal.js/blob/fc222c16fec43b4a5ed6a8ae8339247a4c3ca16c/packages/metal/src/coreNamed.js#L47).

-While on its own this function may not be very useful, it's used directly by `mergeSuperClassesProperty`, an important function that will explained next.
+While on its own this function may not be very useful, it's used directly by `mergeSuperClassesProperty`, an important function that will be explained next.

 ### mergeSuperClassesProperty